 CBP officers routinely board passenger buses without warrants, questioning passengers about their citizenship and travel plans.
 In many cases, agents will demand to see passengers' "documents."
 The ACLU argues that these warrantless raids are a blatant disregard of passengers' constitutional rights.
 We also assert that cooperation between bus operators and CBP is not required; in accordance with court decisions stemming from the Fourth Amendment, bus companies may deny CBP permission to interrogate passengers aboard a bus with a warrant or probable cause.

-However, many bus operators still allow agents to board their buses and harrass passengers.
+However, many bus operators still allow agents to board their buses and harass passengers.
 If this happens to you, know that you have rights.

-Open the menus below to learn more about your rights as a bus passenger.
+Open the yellow menus below to learn more about your rights as a bus passenger.

 If an agent questions you about your immigration status